disha7-dev/Python-Projects/README.md

 #High Precision Microchip Failure Classification
 ##Project Overview
-This project uses Machine Learning to classsify mmicrochips as funnctional or Defective.
+This project uses Machine Learning to classify microchips as functional or Defective.

 ##Algorithm used
 -Support Vector Machine(SVM)